Release of an Oath: Personnel

 Although credited to the Electric Prunes, the album is largely the work of composer and producer David Axelrod and a group of session musicians.
 The rights to the name "The Electric Prunes" were owned by producer David Hassinger, who was encouraged by the success of the previous album, Mass in F Minor, also written and arranged by Axelrod but issued as by the Electric Prunes, to assemble a new line-up of the band.
 He found an existing Colorado group, Climax, who formed the basis of the "new" Electric Prunes.
-The line-up included Climax members Richard Whetstone (vocals, guitar), John Herron (organ), and Mark Kincaid (guitar), with Brett Wade (bass guitar).
+The line-up included Climax members Richard Whetstone (vocals, drums, percussion, guitar), John Herron (organ), and Mark Kincaid (guitar), with Brett Wade (bass guitar).
 With the group restructured, Axelrod composed all the material for the album, centering it around the Jewish prayer, Kol Nidre.
 The album, titled Release of an Oath, used several session musicians including Howard Roberts, Carol Kaye, Don Randi and Earl Palmer, and saw Whetstone as the only band member to contribute to the recordings.